Notice of Privacy Practices

-This Notice is effective as of October 12, 2020.
+This Notice is effective as of October 7, 2020.
 We reserve the right to amend, change, or eliminate provisions in our privacy practices and access practices and to enact new provisions regarding the PHI we maintain within the scope of federal and state privacy laws.
-If our information practices change, we will amend our Notice.
+If our in-formation practices change, we will amend our Notice.
 Any changes we make in our privacy practices will affect all PHI information we maintain.
 You are entitled to receive a revised copy of the Notice.
-You may by calling our Corporate Office at (616) 356-5000 or email us at firstname.lastname@example.org and request a copy.
+You may call our Corporate Office at (616) 356-5000 or email us at firstname.lastname@example.org and requesting a copy.
 It will also be made available at each of our service locations and on the website.

 The following categories describe the ways in which the Provider may use and disclose your health information:

-• To Determine Eligibility – We may contact the company or government program paying for your healthcare to determine your eligibility for benefits, co-payments, coinsurance or deductible.
+- To Determine Eligibility – We may contact the company or government program that will be paying for your healthcare to determine your eligibility for benefits, co-payments, coinsurance, or deductible.

-• For Claims Submission – We will submit a claim to obtain payment for services we provided to you.
-The claim form must contain certain information to identify you, your medical diagnosis and the treatment we provided to you.
+- For Claims Submission – We will submit a claim to obtain payment for services provided to you.
+The claim form must contain certain information to identify you, your medical diagnosis and the treatment provided to you.